ethereum/portal-network-specs/state-network.md

 ##### Merkle Patricia Trie (MPT) Proofs

-Merkle Patricia Trie (MPT) proofs consist of a list of witness nodes that correspond to each trie node that consists of various data elements depending on the type of node (e.g.blank, branch, extension, leaf).
-When serialized, each witness node is represented as an RLP serialized list of the component elements with the largest possible node type being the branch node which when serialized is a list of up to sixteen hashes in `Bytes32` (representing the hashes of each of the 16 nodes in that branch and level of the tree) plus the 4 elements of the node's value (balance, nonce, codehash, storageroot) represented as `Bytes32`.
+Merkle Patricia Trie (MPT) proofs consist of a list of `WitnessNode` objects that correspond to individual trie nodes from the MPT.
+Each node can be one of the different node types from the MPT (e.g.blank, branch, extension, leaf).
+When serialized, each `WitnessNode` is represented as an RLP serialized list of the component elements.
+The largest possible node type is the branch node which when serialized is a list of up to sixteen hashes in `Bytes32` (representing the hashes of each of the 16 nodes in that branch and level of the tree) plus the 4 elements of the node's value (balance, nonce, codehash, storageroot) represented as `Bytes32`.
 When combined with the RLP prefixes, this yields a possible maximum length of 667 bytes.
 We specify 1024 as the maximum length due to constraints in the SSZ spec for list lengths being a power of 2 (for easier merkleization.)

 ```
 WitnessNode            := ByteList(1024)
 Witness                := List(WitnessNode, max_length=1024)
 StateWitness           := Container(key: Nibbles, proof: Witness)
-StorageWitness         := Container(key: Nibbles, proof: Witness, state_proof: StateWitness)
+StorageWitness         := Container(key: Nibbles, proof: Witness, state_witness: StateWitness)
 ```

 The `StateWitness.key` denotes the path to the trie node that is proven by the `StateWitness.proof`.
-The same applies to `StorageWitness.key` and `StorageWitness.proof`.
+The same applies to `StorageWitness.key/StorageWitness.proof`.

-The `StorageWitness.state_proof` MUST be for a leaf node in the account trie.
-The `StorageWitness.proof` must be anchored to the contract state root denoted by the account from the `StorageWitness.state_proof`.
+The `StorageWitness.state_witness` MUST be for a leaf node in the account trie.
+The `StorageWitness.proof` MUST be anchored to the contract state root denoted by the account from the `StorageWitness.state_witness`.

 All `Witness` objects are subject to the following validity requirements.

-- A: The nodes in a `Witness` MUST be lexically ordered by their path in the trie.
+- A: Lexical Ordering
-- B: The `Witness` MUST NOT contain any superfluous nodes that are not needed for proving.
+- B: No Extraneous Nodes
-- C: The `Witness` MUST NOT contain any superfluous nodes that could be computed from other nodes that are part of the proof.
+- C: No Redundant Nodes

 ###### A: Lexical Ordering

-The sequence of nodes in the witness must be lexically ordered by their nibbles path in the trie.
+The sequence of nodes in the witness MUST be lexically ordered by their nibbles path in the trie.
 This results in the state root node always occuring first in the list of trie nodes.